-- 1. Prior to each Council meeting, the Clerk must prepare an Agenda setting out all the items for consideration at that meeting, noting in short form a summary for each item on the Agenda. - 2.
-The deadline for submissions by the public to the Clerk of items for inclusion on the Council meeting Agenda is 12:00 p.m. on the Thursday prior to the meeting.
-In the case of a statutory holiday on the Friday prior to the meeting, the deadline will be at 12:00 p.m. on the Wednesday prior to the meeting. - 3.
-The deadline for the submission of a Notice of Motion by a member of Council to the Clerk for inclusion on the Council meeting Agenda is 12:00 p.m. on the Thursday prior to the meeting. - 4.
-The Clerk must make the Agenda available to the members of Council and the public a minimum of 24 hours prior to the meeting. - 5.
-Council must not consider any matters not listed on the Agenda unless a new matter for consideration is properly introduced as a late item pursuant to Section 15.
+- 1. Prior to each Council meeting, the Corporate Officer must prepare an Agenda setting out all the items for consideration at that meeting and deliver a copy of the agenda in hardcopy or electronically to each Council member a minimum of twenty-four (24) hours prior to the meeting. - 2.
+The deadline for submissions by the public to the Corporate Officer of items for inclusion on the Council meeting Agenda is 12:00 p.m. on the Thursday prior to the meeting.
+In the case of a statutory holiday on the Friday prior to the meeting, the deadline is 12:00 p.m. on the Wednesday prior to the meeting. - 3.
+The deadline for the submission of a Notice of Motion by a member of Council to the Corporate Officer for inclusion on the Council meeting Agenda is 12:00 p.m. on the Thursday prior to the meeting.
+The Corporate Officer will include the Notice of Motion with any relevant background information under New Business from Council on the agenda for the next meeting or another future meeting as requested by the Council member who presented the Notice of Motion. - 4.
+If the Council Member who presented the Notice of Motion is not in attendance at the meeting when the subject of that Notice of Motion is brought forward, the Notice of Motion will be postponed to the next meeting at which the Council member who submitted the Notice of Motion is in attendance. - 5.
+The Corporate Officer must make the Agenda available to the members of Council and the public a minimum of twenty-four (24) hours prior to the meeting. - 6.
+Council must not consider any matters not listed on the Agenda unless a new matter for consideration is properly introduced as a late item pursuant to Section 16.